Foreign National Filing Status

 Filing Status

-Choosing the proper filing status is important because it is used to determine what tax rate schedule you will use for your effectively connected income.
-An explanation of filing status is in Chapter Five of IRS Publication 519.
-It is also discussed in the Instructions to Form 1040NR.
+Choosing the proper filing status for taxes is important because it determines which tax rate schedule applies to your effectively connected income.
+Your official filing status definition can be found in Chapter Five of IRS Publication 519, as well as in the Instructions to Form 1040NR.
+These resources also include a filing status chart that helps you understand your options.

-If you are single on the last day of the tax year, choose "Single" at the top of Form 1040NR in the space next to "Filing Status."
-Married foreign nationals who are residents of Canada, Mexico, or South Korea, who have dependent children, and who did not live with their spouse for at least the last six months of the tax year, may be able to file as single.
+If you are single on the last day of the tax year, you should select “Single” in the filing status section at the top of Form 1040NR.
+Certain married foreign nationals—specifically residents of Canada, Mexico, or South Korea who have dependent children and did not live with their spouse for at least the last six months of the tax year—may also be eligible to use the “Single” filing status.

 Foreign Nationals' Options to File a Joint Resident Return